1zx/Pig-Dice/README.md

 # Pig Dice.

-#Charles Gateru.
+# Charles Gateru.

-###Its a game with two players.
+## Its a game with two players.

-##6.4.2019.
+## 6.4.2019.

-##Description
+## Description
-This web application allows two players to play a game of Pig Dice.
+-This web application allows two players to play a game of Pig Dice.

 ## Setup/Installation Requirements.
 * Use of HTML and CSS